 Starbucks food has the mouthfeel of something the FDA would classify as “edible concept art” and yet I crave it with the hunger of someone who thinks nutrients can be willed into existence.

 The egg has the texture of the unrequited feeling of an egg.
 The cheese behaves like the concept of cheese.
-The bread tastes like something that legally qualifies as bread, but spiritually does not.
-And yet: when it’s handed to you—warm, compact, gently sweating—you hold it like the last good decision you’ll make all week.
+The bread tastes like something that legally qualifies as bread, but spiritually not.
+And yet when it’s handed to you—warm, compact, gently sweating—you hold it like the last good decision you’ll make all week.

-A Peppermint Mocha is not something you drink, it’s something you undergo.
+A Peppermint Mocha is something you undergo.
 A Chestnut Praline Latte is a seasonal identity crisis in liquid form.
-A Caramel Brulée Latte is Christmas cheer in a witness protection program.
+A Caramel Brulée Latte is Christmas cheer in the witness protection program.
 And here’s the dangerous part: We know Starbucks uses these drinks as emotional bait.
 We see the strings.
-We see the annual ritual of reintroducing flavors that have never existed in nature… And we drink them anyway.
+We see the annual ritual of reintroducing flavors that have never, ever existed in nature…

 THE RED CUP IS A SEASONAL SIGIL

 Those red cups should not have as much power as they do.
+Jesus.
 They’re disposable objects.
 They are paper.
 They are branding.
 And yet the moment they appear, the country collectively exclaims: “Oh thank god, something is happening.”

 The red cup is the closest thing we have to a shared national tradition.